Covid–19 coronavirus: a cross-jurisdictional update on the pandemic’s impact on tax regulations

 Deferral of payments for income taxes

-Companies that are subject to Luxembourg income taxes and taxpayers realising business profits, agricultural and forestry profits, and/or earnings from self-employment may (if experiencing liquidity difficulties) request:
+Companies that are subject to Luxembourg income taxes and taxpayers realising business profits, agricultural and forestry profits, and/or earnings from self-employment may (if experiencing liquidity difficulties) still request:

 i) a cancellation of their quarterly income tax advances (as set by the tax authorities) for the first and second quarters of 2020; this measure is limited to income taxes (excluding net wealth tax).

 Luxembourg has agreements with Belgium, France and Germany regarding the tax treatment of cross-border commuters, pursuant to which income earned by residents of these countries is taxable only in Luxembourg provided that they do not work outside Luxembourg for more than a prescribed number of days a year.
 For these employees, the number of days worked from home as a result of the Covid-19 pandemic will not be taken into account.
 This measure should be applicable up to 31 December 2020.

 In response to the COVID-19 pandemic, the Dutch government has decided to take exceptional economic measures to limit the impact of the outbreak on the Dutch economy.
 In short, measures are introduced that aim to ensure that companies can continue to pay their employees and that provide financial support for self-employed persons to bridge these difficult times.
 Specifically in relation to tax, the focus lies on providing liquidity support in the short term.